Sobak/scrawler/docs/configuration.md

 and the closure, you need to provide one more element when describing objects.
 This is a matcher instance.
 Matchers (described in the [Blocks](blocks.md) part of the documentation) are responsible for picking out information from the current page.
-There are two main types of matchers - ones returning single element and the list of elements.
+There are two main types of matchers: ones returning single element and the list of elements.
 For objects you will need to use the latter even if you expect just one match for the object in the course of entire operation (just like website header/description example given in previous chapter).